DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/phoenix.md

 ### Data Types

 An enum, `DATA_TYPE`, is provided with all supported data types.
-Here are the available data types:
+Here are the supported data types:

 - `STRING`
 - `DOUBLE`